 Department of Mathematics

-Meet the Platonic Solids: Dodecahedron
+Meet the Platonic Solids: Cube

 The Platonic solids have been known since antiquity, and they play a prominent role in Plato's description of the physical world.
 The planar faces of each solid are identical polygons.
 Only equilateral triangles, squares and regular pentagons appear.